SChernykh/p2pool/README.md

 - In order to mine on P2Pool, a synced Monero node using monerod v0.18.0.0 or newer is required.
 If you don't currently have one, you can download the official Monero binaries, start `monerod` on your PC and wait until it's fully synced.
 Advanced Monero node setup instructions are [here](https://sethforprivacy.com/guides/run-a-monero-node-advanced/).
 - It is highly recommended that you create a separate restricted user account (in your OS) for mining.
 While P2Pool has been battle-tested for a long time now, any software may have unknown bugs/vulnerabilities.
-- You have to use a primary wallet address for mining.
+- You have to use a primary wallet address (the one starting with `4`) for mining.
 Subaddresses and integrated addresses are not supported, just like with monerod solo mining.
 - You can add the `--mini` parameter to your P2Pool command to connect to the **p2pool-mini** sidechain.
 Note that it will also change the default p2p port from 37889 to 37888.
 - Check that ports 18080 (Monero p2p port) and 37889/37888 (P2Pool/P2Pool mini p2p port) are open in your firewall to ensure better connectivity.
 If you're mining from a computer behind NAT (like a router) you could consider forwarding the ports to your local machine.
 - You can connect multiple miners to the same P2Pool node.
 The more the better!